 We love carrots!
 I plant them in my garden during the spring and the fall.
 It took me a little bit of time to figure out how to grow carrots, but I now can say with confidence that I can produce beds and beds of delicious carrots.

 My kids eat most of them right in the garden.
 They pull them from the soil, brush them or wash them with the garden hose and enjoy them.
-I also sell many carrots at the local farmer’s market, I freeze carrots, and today, I’ll show you how I can carrots…
+I also sell many carrots at the local farmer’s market, I freeze carrots, and dehydrate carrots, and today, I’ll show you how I can carrots…

 Because no matter how many carrots you store, there is always a use for all of them.
 Here in the South, we can grow carrots in the fall, cover them and leave them in the soil for the winter (then, just harvest right from the garden during the winter).
 Carrots also store very well in cold storage, so if you have a root cellar or an extra fridge, you can store carrots for many months.